 Diagnosis of DUB

-Diagnosis typically involves a medical history, physical and pelvic examination, laboratory tests, and sometimes imaging tests.
-In women over age 35, a biopsy (removal of a small sample of tissue for microscopic examination) or a D & C (dilation and curretage) is performed to rule out endometrial hyperplasia or endometrial cancer.
+DUB diagnosis typically involves a medical history, physical and pelvic examination, laboratory tests, and sometimes imaging tests.
+In women over age 35, a biopsy (removal of a small sample of tissue for microscopic examination) or a D & C (dilation and curettage) is performed to rule out endometrial hyperplasia or endometrial cancer.